Simoneu01/BeSerious.GG/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Simone Ungaro via [beseriousr6@gmail.com](mailto:beseriousr6@gmail.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to Simone Ungaro via [simone.ungaro@beserious.gg](mailto:simone.ungaro@beserious.gg).
 All security vulnerabilities will be promptly addressed.

 ## License